 What the European Green Deal means when exporting to the EU

-The European Green Deal is a comprehensive plan to reach climate neutrality.
-It is also a strategy for growth.
-For businesses, there will be new sustainability requirements which demand adjustments in their production.
-The strategy will also provide new possibilities for business both within and outside the EU.
-This article is an overview of the areas that could be of interest if you are an exporter to the EU.
+The European Green Deal is the European Union’s plan to reach climate neutrality by 2050.
+For businesses, there will be new sustainability requirements which demand adjustments in their operations.
+This article is an overview of what this could mean for you if you want to export to the EU.

-The European Green Deal is an ongoing political and legislative process and it is not yet clear what concrete actions and legislation it will lead to.
-However, for your business, it is useful to get familiar with its main ideas in order to identify parts that might affect your business.
+The European Green Deal is an ongoing political and legislative process and all implications are not clear yet.
+However, for your business, it is useful to get familiar with its main ideas to identify parts that might affect you.
 Some concrete examples affecting export to the EU:

-- Carbon price on imported goods to the EU starting off with cement, iron and steel, aluminium, fertilizer, and electricity.
-Starting from 2022, fully in place 2026.
+• Carbon price on imported goods to the EU starting off with cement, iron and steel, aluminium, fertilizer, and electricity.

-- Requirements for sustainable products that are more durable, reusable, repairable, recyclable and energy-efficient.
-Ongoing and several new initiatives from 2022.
+• Requirements for sustainable products that are more durable, reusable, repairable, recyclable and energy-efficient.

-- Sustainable foods have to meet new common definitions, general principles, requirements, certification, and labelling schemes.
-Ongoing revisions and a new legislative framework to be proposed in 2023.
+• Sustainable foods have to meet new common definitions, general principles, requirements, certification, and labelling schemes.

-- Preserving biodiversity calls for organic farming, reducing use of chemical pesticides, restoring soil and reducing the loss of nutrients from fertilisers.
-Several ongoing initiatives.
-Proposed deforestation rules in 2021.
+• Preserving biodiversity calls for organic farming, reducing use of chemical pesticides, restoring soil and reducing the loss of nutrients from fertilisers.

-The overarching target of the EU’s climate ambition is climate neutrality in 2050.
+The main target of the EU’s climate ambition is climate neutrality in 2050.
 For this, a Climate Law is in place to ensure that all EU policies contribute to the climate neutrality objective.
-The law was followed in July 2021 by the “Fit for 55 Package”.
+The law was followed by the “Fit for 55 Package”.
 The 55 stands for the target of 55% reduction of greenhouse gas emissions by 2030.
 The package contains legislative tools to deliver this in the fields of climate, energy, land use, transport and taxation.

 Of particular interest is the proposed new Carbon Border Adjustment Mechanism (CBAM).
 The mechanism will put a carbon price on imported goods in order to ensure that the European emission reductions contribute to emissions decline also globally.